Mary's Upholstery

 Frequently Asked Questions

-How much does furniture reupholstery typically cost in Bryant, AR?
+How much does reupholstery cost?

-Can I supply my own fabric for the project?
+Can I bring my own fabric?

-How long does a typical reupholstery job take?
+How long does upholstery work take?

 Is this your business?